 - Ensure the hard disk is large enough for your needs.

 This figure is largely determined by the kind of files you use and what applications you run on the server.
-Consider 250GB an absolute minimum.
+As a minimum, get 500GB.

-- Consider having several hard-disk drives if you need extra-large capacity.
+- Consider having several hard-disk drives if you need extra capacity.

 You will probably want to invest in a RAID system, which is designed to tolerate a drive failure and keep on working (see 5.3).

-3.5 The cost of your server will vary considerably depending on the speculation.
+3.5 The cost of your server will vary considerably depending on the specification.

 4 Server software